 Scholarship Information for Graduate Students

 As a graduate student at Idaho State University, you can find scholarship opportunities through your major department or college (i.e. Graduate Assistantships).
 You can also check the Bengal Online Scholarship System (BOSS).
-If a non-resident or International student you will want to apply for the Non-Resident Tuition Waiver through the Graduate School.

 - Contact your major department on Graduate Assistantships, Lab Assistantships, etc.

 - Check outside scholarships.
-Look at the “external” section in BOSS for several outside scholarships, search databases for scholarship opportunities that pertain to your situation or background, check into local agencies, parents/your place of work, etc. Watch for scams!.
+Look at the “external” section in BOSS for several outside scholarships, search databases for scholarship opportunities that pertain to your situation or background, check into local agencies, parents/your place of work, etc. Watch for scams!

 Some scholarship awarding is based on demonstrated financial need.
 To be considered for any need-based awards, you must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate year.

 We encourage students to submit the FAFSA as soon as possible.

 If you need assistance with the FAFSA.gov, please contact the ISU Financial Aid Office at (208) 282-2756.